deyman9/AI-Meld-Report-Generator/README.md

 ## Environment Variables

-Create a `.env` file with the following variables:
+Create a `.env` file with the following:

 ```env
 # Database